worldline/angular-training/docs/src/components/README.md

 ### @ViewChild

 The `ViewChild` decorator can achieve the same purpose as a template variable but directly inside the parent component's class by injecting the child component into the parent component.
-Use `VeiwChild` over a local variable whenever you need to coordinate interactions between several child components.
+Use `ViewChild` over a local variable whenever you need to coordinate interactions between several child components.

 In this example, the `MenuComponent` gets access to the `MenuItemComponent`: